How to Stop Gambling Addiction

 Here are some of the signs of pathological gambling:

 If you recognize any of these symptoms, we recommend seeking help for yourself or anybody close to you.
-If you’re a relative, we recommend you read the Relative guide.
-In the Relative guide, you can get tips on the signs of gambling addiction, how to talk with a compulsive gambler, and avoid becoming co-dependent.
+If you’re a relative, we recommend you read how to help a gambling in the family.
+In the how to help a gambler guide, you can get tips on the signs of gambling addiction, how to talk with a compulsive gambler, and avoid becoming co-dependent.
 As a member, you can chat with other people in the same situation as you’re in.
 Sign up for free here

 If you feel that you have a gambling problem or need some help to quit, we recommend starting here on QuitGamble.com by doing our Happiness Test.
 It’s the first step on your journey to becoming gambling-free.